cinthiagalvez28/performance-project/README.md

 ```
 npm run test
 ```
-This command will initialize all the performance test, and will create a report.html in the reports folder of the project.
+This command will initialize the performance test, and will create a report.html in the reports folder of the project.
 A report is also included in case you don't want to run the test.
 To visualize the report just open the html file on chrome and enjoy!

 ** This project was developed on Ubuntu 20.04